 How to Braid Your Hair for Waves Overnight

 The first thing you want to do is to start with clean hair because washing your hair will undo all of the waviness from the braid.
 This method works great for me because I usually wash my hair in the evenings rather than trying to wake up extra early to do it in the morning.
-If you usually wash your hair in the morning, though, you might still be able to get a few waves if you braid your hair and leave the braid in while you finish getting ready, but it probably won’t work as well as leaving the braid in overnight.
+If you usually wash your hair in the morning, though, you might still be able to get a few waves if you braid your hair and leave the braid in while you finish getting ready, but it probably won’t work quite as well as leaving the braid in overnight unless you have hair that picks up curls easily.

 The next thing you want to do is to brush your hair.
 Brushing your hair is a good natural way to improve the health and appearance of your hair for one thing, but also, if you brush any tangles our of your hair the night before, all you have to do the next morning is to unbraid your hair and then style it however you want.
 And if you brush it before braiding, you don’t have to worry about brushing any of the waviness out of your hair either.